memfault/interrupt/_drafts/test-automation-renode.md

 PONG
 ```

 It makes logical sense to test that this exact text is printed.
-Although incredibly basic, this is the code that we are testing in our firmware:
+Although incredibly basic, this is the code that we are testing within our firmware:

 ```c
 int cli_command_ping(int argc, char *argv[]) {